Helping Educators Prioritize Personal Well-being in Their Planning to Create More Calm and Impact this School Year.

 When we feel better and have more capacity to pull from, we are so much better at responding to our students with compassion, connection, and creative solutions, and in turn developing the type of positive relationships they need to thrive in our classroom.
 It’s a win-win when we prioritize our own needs.

 Hopefully you’re seeing my point, but you might still be wondering why in the world you need to “add you to your planner.”
-Why can’t you just spontaneously decide to do something for self-care every once in a while?
+Why can’t you just spontaneously decide to do something for your own wellness every once in a while?
 Isn’t that enough?

 I wish it was so simple.
 (If you’re already rocking self-care, then do you, and keep on chugging along.)
 Because many of us have some deep, dark patterns of putting ourselves near the bottom of the to-do list (if we even make it on the list at all), we often need more tangible action to start changing the way we support ourselves.